sungjin-shane/sprint-1/command-line.md

 Q1.
-Without using jargon, how would you describe the command line to a lay person (e.g. your mum)?
+Without using jargon, how would you describe the command line to a lay person (e.g. your mum)? <br>
 A) The command line is a useful interface tool to communicate  with computer by typing various instructions.

 Q2.List 10 terminal commands and in plain english (i.e. with minimal technical jargon) describe what they do.